samandar-me/samandar-me/README.md

 ## <div align="center">Hey 👋, I'm  Samandar</div>

 ## Glad to see you here !✨
-I am an Android developer 💻 with 8 months experience.
-Being an Android Developer allows me to not only develop ✨ client-facing apps, but also develop them with state-of-the-art backend support. 🚁 I specialize in creating robust applications that meet all modern requirements. 🔥 I love designing applications that are lightweight yet powerful, distributed yet synchronized, and beautiful yet efficient. 💙 I can use Jetpack Compose, Kotlin Coroutines, Databases, Security, Servers, Optimization, as well as forward-looking technologies like Clean Architecture and KMM🌟
+I am an Mobile developer 💻 with 9 months experience.
+Being an Android Developer allows me to not only develop ✨ client-facing apps, but also develop them with state-of-the-art backend support. 🚁 I specialize in creating robust applications that meet all modern requirements. 🔥 I love designing applications that are lightweight yet powerful, distributed yet synchronized, and beautiful yet efficient. 💙 I can use Jetpack Compose, Kotlin Coroutines, Databases, Security, Servers, Optimization, as well as forward-looking technologies like Android, IOS and KMM🌟
 <br/>

 ## 🤝Connect with me